BoTreeConsultingTeam/requests-trap/README.txt

   - headers
   - ...

-  Also include a copy of the raw response, hidden by default, open clicking a link.
+  Also include a copy of the raw response, hidden by default, opened by clicking a link.

   New requests should appear on the page in real time, without a page refresh.

-4 Deployment
+4 deployment
 ============

   The app must be deployed to Heroku.